just-the-docs/just-the-docs/peopleops/RECRUITING.md

 ### Initial Screening

-For candidates that passed the automated elements of initial screening, return to do a quick, quantitative evaluation of their initial outreachusing the following point system.
+For candidates that passed the automated elements of initial screening, return to do a quick, quantitative evaluation of their initial outreach using the following point system.

 #### Point System